-Chemwatch: 9-553968 Version No: 2.2 Page 7 of 10 PTFE Additive Powder
+Chemwatch: 9-553968 Version No: 2.2

 There has been some concern that this material can cause cancer or mutations but there is not enough data to make an assessment.
-PTFE Additive Powder TOXICITY IRRITATION Not Available Not Available polytetrafluoroethylene TOXICITY IRRITATION polytetranuoroetnyiene Oral (rat) LD50: 1250 mg/kg [2] Not Available Legend: 1.
-Value obtained from Europe ECHA Registered Sub otherwise specified data extracted from RTECS - Reg POLYTETRAFLUOROETHYLENE Perfluorinated compounds are potent peroxisome proliferators.
-The material may produce peroxisome proliferation.
-Peroxisomes are single, membrane limited organelles in the cytoplasm that are found in the cells of animals, plants, fungi, and protozoa.
+PTFE Additive Powder TO XICITY Not Available IRRITATION Not Available polytetrafluoroethylene TOXICITY Oral (rat) LD50: 1250 mg/kg ^[2] Legend: 1.
+Value obtained from Europe ECHA Registered Sub otherwise specified data extracted from RTECS - Reg POLYTETRAFLUOROETHYLENE Perfluorinated compounds are potent peroxisome p The material may produce peroxisome proliferation in the cells of animals, plants, fungi, and protozoa.
 The substance is classified by IARC as Group 3: Not classifiable as to its carcinogenicity to humans.
-Evidence of carcinogenicity may be inadequate or limited in animal testing.
-Acute Toxicity × Carcinogenicity 0 Skin Irritation/Corrosion 0 Reproductivity 0 Serious Eye Damage/Irritation 0 STOT - Single Exposure 0 Respiratory or Skin sensitisation Ø STOT - Repeated Exposure 0 Mutagenicity 0 Aspiration Hazard 0 ✓ - I Data available but does not fill the criteria for classification Data available to make classification Data Not Available to make classification
+Evidence of carcinogenicity may be inadequate or h Peroxisomes are single, membrane limited organelles in the cytoplasm that are found Acute Toxicity × Carcinogenicity 0 Skin Irritation/Corrosion 0 Reproductivity 0 Serious Eye Damage/Irritation 0 STOT - Single Exposure 0 Respiratory or Skin sensitisation 0 STOT - Repeated Exposure 0 Mutagenicity \otimes As piration Hazard 0 ✓ - I Data available but does not fill the criteria for classification Data available to make classification Data Not Available to make classification